-State of Vermont DCF Policy 241 holds RLSI responsible for notifying any licensing bodies of substantiated allegations of sexual abuse if staff were the perpetrators.
-State and agency policies support current practice and therefore, Park Street is in compliance with this PREA standard.
+In addition, the State of Vermont DCF Policy 241 requires RLSI to notify any licensing bodies of substantiated allegations of sexual abuse when staff are alleged perpetrators.

+Interviews, state policy, and agency policies support current practice and therefore, Park Street is in compliance with this PREA standard.